b-hayes/apache-server/README.md

 ```
 Either way is fine.

-Now restart apache again:
+Now restart Apache again:
 ```shell
 sudo service apache2 restart
 ```

-Now refresh http://localhost and you will still see the default page!
+Now refresh http://localhost, and you will still see the default page!

-There are other deeper configs still pointing to that /var/www/html folder as the document root even with the
+There are other deeper configs still pointing to that `/var/www/html` folder as the document root even with the
-default vhost config disabled.
-We could edit core configs but I prefer to just get rid of the html file.
+default config disabled.
+We could edit core configs, but I prefer to just get rid of the HTML file.

-Let's just move it so you can still read it later if you want, it does have some interesting info.
+Let's just move it, so you can still read it later if you want, it does have some interesting info.
 ```shell
 mv /var/www/html/index.html ~/ubuntu-default-page.html
 ```

-And then add some generic maintenance message jic something goes wrong and the default folder is served again.
+And then add some generic maintenance message JIC something goes wrong and the default folder is served again.

 For now just copy the example:
 ```shell
 cp maintenance.php /var/www/html/index.php
 ```

-## Setting up vhosts.
+## Setting up V-Host configs.

-Normally you would create your vhosts configs in `/etc/apache2/sites-available/` and then use the `a2ensite` command
+Normally you would create your configs in `/etc/apache2/sites-available/` and then use the `a2ensite` command
 to create symlinks to the sites-enabled folder when ready.

-But were just going to link my provided config from this repo and restart apache.
+But were just going to link my provided config from this repo and restart Apache.

-### Adding vhost config from this repo.
+### Adding V-Host config from this repo.

 Use my [dynamic localhost](dynamic-vhost.conf) config: